 Cluster Lead: Olivier Bargain

-Olivier Bargain is a Professor of Economics at Aix Marseille University, Associate Editor of the Journal of Economic Inequality, and Member of the Council of Economic Advisors in France.
+Olivier Bargain is a Professor of Economics at Bordeaux University, former Associate Editor of the Journal of Economic Inequality and Member of the Council of Economic Advisors in France, currently coordinator of the research program ‘HOPE’.